Skip to Main Content

 Candidate methods for establishing research impact generally rely on some form of bibliometrics, or the mathematical or statistical analysis of a portion of the scholarly record.
 Among the most common methods of estimating research impact are:

-Publication Count |
+Publication Count Citation Count CiteScore

-Impact Factor |
+h-index Altmetrics Journal Impact Factor

-Eigenfactor/Article Influence |
+g-index Eigenfactor/Article Influence

-SJR (SCImago Journal Rank) |
+i10-index SJR (Scimago Journal Rank)

-Source Normalized Impact per Paper (SNIP) |
+Source Normalized Impact per Paper (SNIP)

-Each of these has advantages and drawbacks.
+Each of these has advantages and limitations.